biolink/biolink-model/docs/TranslatorMinimal.md

  * [prevents](prevents.md) - holds between an entity whose application or use reduces the likelihood of a potential outcome.
 Typically used to associate a chemical entity, exposure, activity, or medical intervention that can prevent the onset a disease or phenotypic feature.
  * [produces](produces.md) - holds between a material entity and a product that is generated through the intentional actions or functioning of the material entity
  * [qualifier](qualifier.md) - grouping slot for all qualifiers on an edge.  useful for testing compliance with association classes
+ * [resource](resource.md) - The CURIE for an Information Resource that served as a source of knowledge expressed in an Edge, or a source of data used to generate this knowledge.
+ * [resource role](resource_role.md) - The role played by the InformationResource in serving as a source for an Edge.
+Note that a given Edge should have one and only one 'primary' source, and may have any number of 'aggregator' or 'supporting data' sources.
  * [response affected by](response_affected_by.md) - holds between two chemical entities where the susceptibility of a biological entity or system (e.g. an organism, cell, cellular component, macromolecular machine mixin, biological or pathological process) of one is affected by the action of the other.
  * [response decreased by](response_decreased_by.md)
  * [response increased by](response_increased_by.md)